top of page

 The quality of the pictures taken with a camera was, however rather poor.
 Consequently quatroscopies were produced digitally from input images using Photoshop, such as this quatroscopy of Niki de Saint Phalle's Nana:

 During the initial explorations with the camera, however, the observed pattern changes remained a fond memory until 2021.
-Then I found a computer specialist, who agreed to build an algorithm that would allow to build a quatroscopic matrix based on the input of a single square image, and then move the input image and to the rhythm of a musical tune and show the separate movements of the 49 squares as a video.
-I called these videos audioquatroscopies.
+Then I found a computer specialist, who agreed to create a computer program, that would allow me to build a quatroscopic matrix based on the input of a single square image, and then move parts or all of that image to the rhythm of a musical tune.
+In this program I can first mount a music piece along a time axis.
+On a second track I can add a square image, which can be moved along the same time axis by marking new positions at points of changes in the melody of the music piece.
+The program then produces all the images between the markers at 60 frames per second and stores then in a folder.
+In a follwing step, these images are assembled into a short film.
+I call these short films Audioquatroscopies.

 My vision for Audioquatroscopy could be realized thanks to Nik Hidber, Sandro Ducceschi, Apple, Google, and Adobe.